QuantumSoundings/BassNES/README.md

 - Debugging tools such as a memory, name table and pattern table viewers

-- Continued optimization to reach goal of 0.86 GHZ as the minimum cpu speed.
+- Continued optimization to reach goal of 0.86 GHZ as the minimum dual core cpu speed.